hasura/ndc-http-recipes/recipes/ollama/README.md

 > [!NOTE]
 > The OpenAPI pull request is still in review.
 The final API schema may be different.

-This connector is built from [Ollama's OpenAPI Specification](https://github.com/ollama/ollama/pull/5040).
+This configuration is built from [Ollama's OpenAPI Specification](https://github.com/ollama/ollama/pull/5040).

 ## Environment Variables